lisechristian/perfect-maze-generation/README.md

 Subject:

-You must have 3 folders : solver with a binary named “solver” in it, generator with binary named “generator” in it and a folder tournament with the binaries that you want to enroll for the tournament.
+You must have 2 folders :
+* solver with a binary named “solver” in it
+* generator with binary named “generator” in it.
 Each folder must contain a Makefile compiling the binary and a Makefile at the root must compile all binaries.

 solver generator Makefile tournament